zsoterr/kubernetes-ai-examples/project-k8s-kubectl-ai-web-ui/README.md

 ## What is it and why?
 In this project, I will show you how to use capabilites of AI with kubectl-ai on linux, through a real-world examples.
 The goal is to:
 - provide you with practical examples if you are interested in Kubernetes cluster management with AI integration,
 - give you with clear instructions on how to set up the environment and how you can use it to further develop it in your own environment
-- how you van use UI with kubectl-ai binary
+- how to use the user interface with the kubectl binary file?

 ## Key features